MarcinSkic/skic.me/src/posts/intro-to-time-tracking.md

 > software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification

 In the time tracking context, I interpret it in the following way: entries should be open for adding more detail, without the need to edit existing entries to match the new standard.
-This is what you can hopefully achieve when using design system described in this article.
-However, at the very beginning don't dwell on everything I've written, experiment and see what works for you.
+This is what you can hopefully achieve when using the design system described in this article.
+Just don't dwell on this idea at the beginning, this is the time where you should experiment and see what works for you, breaking stuff is part of the process at that point.
+Whether you are a beginner or an experienced time tracker I hope this post helped you in some way and wish you good luck in this endeavor!

 If you have questions or wish to share your opinion, feel free to contact me.
 I would love to know your insights.